guisehn/guisehn.com/src/content/blog/precisely-typed-react-components-graphql.md

 }
 ```

 Here's the magic: the `ProductCard` expects a `ProductCardProduct`.
-The query guarantees that each `p` is exactly that type, because it spread the same fragment.
+The query guarantees that each `p` is exactly that type, because it spreads the same fragment.
 The compiler enforces this contract end-to-end - from the GraphQL schema, through the query, down to the component's props.

 One important note is that using the fragment on the `products` query is not even required, as long as you select at least the same fields that the fragment has.
 The types are enforced at the field level, not fragment level.
 So you could query `products { id name url availability price }` and it would work the same.